soumende1/CarND-Unscented-Kalman-Filter-Project/README.md

 ### Accuracy
 the code was run with the simulator
-The UKF accuracy was:
+The UKF accuracy was as per following:

-Dataset 1 : RMSE = [0.0669, 0.0892, 0.3345, 0.2974]
+With Dataset 1 : RMSE = [0.0669, 0.0892, 0.3345, 0.2974]

-Dataset 2 : RMSE = [0.0681, 0.0593, 0.5525, 0.2810]
+With Dataset 2 : RMSE = [0.0681, 0.0593, 0.5525, 0.2810]

 ### Following the Correct Algorithm
 Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.

-The UKF implementation could be found at  [src/ukf.cpp line 13](./src/ukf.cpp#L13).
-On the ProcessMeasurement method, the Prediction is executed for the prediction step [src/ukf.cpp line 196](./src/ukf.cpp#L196), and methods UpdateRadar [src/ukf.cpp line 354](./src/ukf.cpp#L354) and UpdateLidar [src/ukf.cpp line 322](./src/ukf.cpp#L322)are executed for the update step depending on the measurement type.
+The UKF implementation could be found at  [src/ukf.cpp line 13](./src/ukf.cpp#L13).On the ProcessMeasurement method, the Prediction is executed for the prediction step [src/ukf.cpp line 196](./src/ukf.cpp#L196), and methods UpdateRadar [src/ukf.cpp line 354](./src/ukf.cpp#L354) and UpdateLidar [src/ukf.cpp line 322](./src/ukf.cpp#L322)are executed for the update step depending on the measurement type.

 ### Your Kalman Filter algorithm handles the first measurements appropriately.
 The first measurement is handled at ProcessMeasurement from line 103 [src/ukf.cpp](./src/ukf.cpp#L103)